giant-consortium/cookbook/post_gwas_checks.md

 1. **GWAS output** is from **REGENIE** (uncompressed).
 2. **Genomic positions** are in **build 38 (hg38)**.
-3. **Singularity** can be run in your HPC environment.
+3. **Apptainer** or **Singularity** can be run in your HPC environment.

 ## Program Overview

-Below is a summary of the programs and their functions:
+Below is a summary of the programs that use EasyX and their functions:

 - `1_clean_gwas.R` – Prepares REGENIE GWAS output for **EasyX**.
 - `2_allele_frequency_check.R` – Compares allele frequencies across six different genetic ancestries (**AFR**, **AMR**, **MID**, **EUR**, **EAS**, and **SAS**).
 - `3_update_cfg_and_run_easyx.R` – Updates the EasyX configuration file with your input data and threshold parameters, and then runs EasyX.
-- `4_assoc_p_vs_af_diffs.R` – Investigates whether associations are driven by a specific subpopulation (e.g., Finnish among Europeans).
+- `4_report_wrapper.Rmd` – Reads outputs from the previous programs and summarizes the findings in a report.

-- `5_report_wrapper.Rmd` – Reads outputs from the previous programs and summarizes the findings in a report.
+Additionall, with effects_vs_loadings.R, the program also checks whether associations are driven by a specific subpopulation (e.g., Finnish among Europeans).

 ---